ExtensityAI/symbolicai/README.md

 ## 📈 Concepts for Data Collection \& Analytics

 BotDynamics is by design a data-driven framework.
 This means that we can collect data from API interactions while we provide the requested responses.
 For very agile, dynamic adaptations or prototyping we can integrate user desired behavior quickly into existing prompts.
 However, we can also log the user queries and model predictions to make them available for post-analysis, and fine-tuning.
-Therefore, we can quickly iterate, customize and improve our model responses based on real-world data.
+Therefore, we can quickly iterate, customize and improve the model's responses based on real-world data.

 In the following example, we show how we can use an `Output` expression to pass a handler function and access input prompts of the model and model predictions.
 These, can be used for data collection and later fine-tunning stages.
 The handler function provides a dictionary and offers keys for `input` and `output` values.
 The content can then be sent to a data pipeline for further processing.